Having a child teaches you the true meaning of unconditional love. It’s the purest kind of love that exists in this Universe.

 What you may think of as a sign of love, children may find to be intrusive and embarrassing.

-The million dollar question, however, is why is helicopter parenting a bad way to raise a child?
-How can everything that you do purely out of love have a long term negative effect on your kid?
+The million-dollar question, however, is why is helicopter parenting abad way to raise a child?
+How can everything that you do purely out of love have a long term adverse effect on your kid?

 You actually prolong your child’s adolescence by being overprotective.
 It makes them partial to new ideas and ways as they’re so dependent and used to their old ones.

 You can’t protect them from everything.
-Heartbreak and failure is a part of life which helps you grow way more than success and happiness.
+Heartbreak and failure are parts of life that help you grow way more than success and happiness.

 By not letting them face challenges and heartbreak you’re stealing an opportunity from them to learn.
 And that in the long term isn’t good.

-Now that we’ve established that helicopter parenting isn’t the greatest way to raise your children it’s time to look at a few ways to break your habits of being one.
+Now that we’ve established that being helicopter parents isn’t the most fabulous way to raise your children, it’s time to look at a few ways to break your habits of being one.

-- Let them be aware of their weaknesses and strengths.
-It’s important for one to know their weaknesses and strength to navigate through life.
+Let them be aware of their weaknesses and strengths.
+One must know their weaknesses and strength to navigate through life.

-Some of these may be a little hard to swallow for some of you however, it’s important to realize that it is an ongoing process.
+Some of these may be a little hard to swallow for some of you.
+However, it’s essential to realize that it is an ongoing process.
 You don’t wake up one day and become the perfect parents if such a thing even exists.
 You make efforts and small changes every day to get better at it.